-On your APS-C sensor camera, would you like a view wider than the kit zoom lens starting at 18mm or 16mm (27 or 24mm equivalent)?
+On your APS-C sensor camera, would you like a view wider than the kit zoom lens, which is limited to 18mm or 16mm (27 or 24mm equivalent)?
 The following specialty zoom lenses shoot unusually wide angles of view, with great depth of focus (such as for tight interior spaces, architecture, real estate, slot canyons, or sweeping landscapes):

 - Sony 10-18mm f/4 OSS Alpha E-mount wide-angle zoom lens (8 oz, 2.75×2.5 inches, SEL1018, 2012) thankfully has OSS image stabilization for more hand-held photography free of a tripod.
 Its angle of view is that of a 15-27mm in terms of full-frame equivalent.
 SEL1018 is good for shooting architecture indoors and out, plus landscapes and slot canyons.
 (It is significantly sharper than Sony’s 18-200mm, SEL18200 lens.)
 SEL1018 is sharpest at f/5.6 to f/8 as you zoom, with least distortion from 14-18mm.